ibm-cloud-docs/vpc/instance_metadata_vpc_config_windows.md

 copyright:
   years: 2021, 2022
-lastupdated: "2022-03-03"
+lastupdated: "2022-12-05"

-keywords: metadata, virtual private cloud, instance, virtual server
+keywords:

 subcollection: vpc

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:external: target="_blank" .external}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:preview: .preview}
-{:table: .aria-labeledby="caption"}
-{:DomainName: data-hd-keyref="APPDomain"}
-{:DomainName: data-hd-keyref="DomainName"}
+{{site.data.keyword.attribute-definition-list}}

 # Setting up windows servers for using the instance metadata service
 {: #imd-windows-configuration}

-To access instance metadata from Windows servers, there are additional requirements to locate a default gateway and add a route.
+To access instance metadata from Windows servers, there are extra requirements to locate a default gateway and add a route.
 {: shortdesc}

 ## Overview